Skip to main content

 func userContentController(_ userContentController: WKUserContentController, didReceive message: WKScriptMessage) {

-guard let messageDict = message.body as?
+let messageDict = message.body as?
 [String: Any],

 let type = messageDict["type"] as?
 String else {